joemoose/dungeoneers.d20/docs/play.md

 ### Trained Rolls

-Roll an attribute check with advantage if your character has a former vocation or special training applicable to the task.
+Roll an attribute check with advantage if your character’s former vocation or specialization could apply to the task.

 !!! example "Examples"

-	A character who was an alchemist in their former career would have an advantage when brewing a potion or handling dangerous reagents.
+	A character who was an alchemist in their former career would have an advantage when brewing potions or handling dangerous reagents.

-	A former mariner would have an advantage in navigating at sea, attending to sails, or other ship-related tasks.
+	A former mariner would have an advantage when navigating at sea, attending to sails, or other ship-related tasks.

 ## Luck